satoshinakamoto007/wallets/docs/part2_transactions.md

-# Part 2: Transactions
+# Part 2: Transactions and Smart Contracts

-TODO - Describe how a solution is a puzzle reveal and a solution passed to the puzzle and how that can return conditions
+This section of the guide will cover how ChiaLisp relates to transactions and coins on the Chia network and cover some techniques to create smart transactions using ChiaLisp.
+If there are any terms that you aren't sure of, be sure to check the [glossary](./glossary.md).